jigglypop/gaesup-world/README.md

   const innerStyle = {
     /* ... */
   };
-  // 다른 스타일 속성들도 정의
+  // Define other style properties as needed

   return (
     <GaesupWorld>